imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 <figure><img src="/media/Reconstruction-manage-arbors-menu.png" width="400" /></figure>

--   {% include bc content='Import File...'%} Imports and renders a single reconstruction file (".swc" or ".traces").
+-   {% include bc path='Import File...'%} Imports and renders a single reconstruction file (".swc" or ".traces").
 A color may be chosen on import or applied later using the "Customize & Adjust" sub-menu.
 Note that loaded files will not be listed in the Path Manager.
--   {% include bc content='Import Directory...'%} Imports and renders all reconstruction files in a directory.
+-   {% include bc path='Import Directory...'%} Imports and renders all reconstruction files in a directory.
 A single color may be applied to all reconstructions or they may be colored uniquely.
 Note that loaded files will not be listed in the Path Manager.
--   {% include bc content='Import & Compare Groups...'%} Calls the {% include bc content='Utilities|Compare Reconstructions...'%} command found in the main SNT dialog, allowing import, rendering and comparison of multiple groups of reconstructions.
+-   {% include bc path='Import & Compare Groups...'%} Calls the {% include bc path='Utilities|Compare Reconstructions...'%} command found in the main SNT dialog, allowing import, rendering and comparison of multiple groups of reconstructions.
--   {% include bc content='Load from Database| '%} Allows import and rendering of reconstruction files fetched from the FlyCircuit, MouseLight and NeuroMorpho remote databases.
+-   {% include bc path='Load from Database| '%} Allows import and rendering of reconstruction files fetched from the FlyCircuit, MouseLight and NeuroMorpho remote databases.

 ### Customize & Adjust

--   {% include bc content='All Parameters...'%} Allows customization of color, transparency and thickness parameters by neurite compartment in a single dialog.
+-   {% include bc path='All Parameters...'%} Allows customization of color, transparency and thickness parameters by neurite compartment in a single dialog.
--   {% include bc content='Color...'%} Assigns the chosen homogeneous color to all selected reconstructions.
+-   {% include bc path='Color...'%} Assigns the chosen homogeneous color to all selected reconstructions.
--   {% include bc content='Color Coding|Individual Cells...'%} Applies morphometric color mapping to selected reconstructions.
+-   {% include bc path='Color Coding|Individual Cells...'%} Applies morphometric color mapping to selected reconstructions.
 The chosen LUT is used to assign a metric-based color gradient to each reconstruction.

 <div align="left">